bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 If it is, it should have the same address location in memory.

 We're going to add four `println!` statements to show us how the memory address of our slice is changing in both functions.
-We'll also print out our slices in both functions to see what they look like.
+We'll also print out the slices in both functions to see what they look like.

 ```rust
 use std::io::Read;